gchq/gaffer-doc/docs/federation-changes.md

 ```

 #### Removed FederatedOperationChain sending a sequence of operations to a subgraph
-It is more effecient to group together sequences of Operations that will go to the same subgraph.
+It is more efficient to group together sequences of Operations that will go to the same subgraph.
 This used to be done with a FederatedOperationChain:
 ```json
 {